JunkyFunkyDude/BigBitmap/README.md

 since its a custom image format, there is no Graphic support (sry about that) but it Supports drawLine, drawRectangle and DrawCircle (maybe DrawEllipse in the future)

+**known issues :

+GetChunk(..) function DOES NOT WORK !
+Trying to save(to bitmap format) or converting to bitmap with resolutions more than 2 MemoryPage(>2* 2^16) will result in a corrupted file/format